Magnetism in Gemstones

 Not all yellow CZ's are magnetic.
 Magnetic response in any of these imitations varies with the types and concentrations of dopants (coloring agents) used during production.
 Dopants can be transition metals or rare earth metals.
 Fortunately, rare earth dopants often produce absorption spectra that can be clearly seen with a handheld spectroscope.
 Such pronounced spectra are not seen in natural Diamonds.

 Pictured below are CZ and YAG gems imitating pink Diamond.
-The bright pink CZ shows a Drag response due to the rare earth dopants erbium and holmium.
-The pale pink YAG is similarly doped and also shows a Drag response, but the Drag response is much weaker due to lower concentrations of the dopants.
-The dark pink YAG trillion on the right shows a Pick Up response and has a density that is as high as that of CZ (5.7) due to an unusually high concentration of erbium (as verified by JTV's lab analysis).
+The bright pink CZ (left) shows a Drag response due to the rare earth dopants erbium and holmium.
+The pale pink YAG(center) is similarly doped and also shows a Drag response, but the Drag response is much weaker due to lower concentrations of the dopants.
+The dark pink YAG trillion (right) shows a Pick Up response and has a density that is as high as that of CZ (5.7) due to an unusually high concentration of erbium (as verified by JTV's lab analysis).

 Yellow YAG (Inert)